Yes. Child Protective Services (CPS) may drug test you if you are suspected of child abuse due to the influence of drugs.

 To prevent cheating, they thoroughly check the donor before allowing them into the restroom.
 If they identify a significant difference between the preliminary and confirmatory drug tests, they do a check during the drug test, whatever method it may be.

 What Type Of Drug Test Does CPS Use?

 CPS conducts a urine drug test for initial drug screening.
 They do a hair follicle drug test for confirmation.
 Once a person is involved in a CPS case, he/she will be subjected to a drug test according to the policy guidelines.

 Most of the issues that come to the CPS are based on drug and alcohol consumption.
 For testing strategies, CPS has adopted new methodologies to scrutinize and determine a person’s illegitimate drug and alcohol usage.

 If your child/children have not yet been separated from you, then a mouth swab or urine test will typically be carried out.

 1. Urine Drug Screening: Urine screens are done in 90% of the preliminary CPS drug tests.
-This type of testing mostly relies on urine samples that are taken and tested in the labs.
+If it comes out positive, lab urine drug test is conducted to identify drug abuse.
 Frequent testing of the urine at equal intervals will help ascertain whether the patients stay away from taking drugs.

-2. Saliva Drug Test: CPS may go for a mouth swab test detects short-term drug abuse.
+2. Saliva Drug Test: CPS may go for an oral drug test to detect short-term drug abuse.
 A swab is used to collect saliva from your mouth.